From ex-PS to CM to minister’s call records: Kerala Gold Smuggling case gets murkier

 - Kerala Gold Smuggling: Swapna Suresh, Sandeep Nair arrested by NIA in Bengaluru

-Jaleel however clarified that he only spoke about official matters as per the directive of the Consul-General.
+Jaleel, however, clarified that he only spoke about official matters as per the directive of the Consul-General.
 I was told the Ramzan food kits were ready for distribution.
 I was asked to contact Swapna as per the directions of the Consul-General and the conversation was purely official.
 I was not aware that she was a consulate staffer, he also clarified.

 The NIA is also closely looking at the role allegedly played by Sivasankar.
 It is alleged that he was in touch with Sarith P S, the first accused in the case.
 It was also found that he was also in touch with Sandeep Nair, another accused in the case.
 They met regularly at a flat near the state secretariat, which was taken on rent by Sivasankar.

 Swapna and Sarith worked with the UAE Consulate as executive secretary and PRO respectively.
-However Swapna lost her job at the consulate after which at the behest of Sivasankar, she was absorbed with an entity under the State IT Department.
+However, Swapna lost her job at the consulate after which at the behest of Sivasankar, she was absorbed with an entity under the State IT Department.
 At that time, Sivasankar was the IT secretary.

 As part of the investigation, multiple raids have been carried out.
 Raids were carried out at the Kerala State IT Infrastructure Limited, which falls under the IT Department.
 The raid lasted for more than an hour at the KSITL, where key accused Swapna Suresh used to work.

 A raid was carried out by the Customs as well at the flat where Sivasankar, used to reside.
-The Customs suspects that the the plan pertaining to the smuggling was hatched in this flat.
+The Customs suspects that the plan pertaining to the smuggling was hatched in this flat.
 It may be recalled that the Customs had questioned Sivasankar for nearly 9 hours at the Customs House.

 On Friday, the NIA took over the investigation of the case.
 The case has been registered under sections 16, 17 and 18 of the Unlawful Activities (Prevention) Act, 1967, against 04 accused persons including Swapna Prabha Suresh